PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 Resume by characterizing the nested 66-line layout-recovery prefix and adjacent 51-line layout/reshape/attention prefix before designing an explicit phase- runner boundary; do not create a pull request.
+That characterization is now complete without production changes.
+A focused fixture freezes exact positional/keyword contracts for all 34 calls while the existing architecture suite retains full order and repetition boundaries.
+Both helpers are straight-line zero-argument closures whose only captured data is `model_ir` and `session`; they contain no state-scope construction or control flow.
+Resume by mapping every target to its module owner, preserving the three nested lowerer dependencies as explicit callbacks, and designing stable declarative phase IDs with old/new order and argument-equivalence tests.
+Do not create a pull request.